 For me, a career where you can be creatively fulfilled and be paid for your work is the best reward.

 The US Bureau of Labor Statistics (BLS) doesn’t have a specific listing for UI designers.
-They do report that the median annual salary for web designers with similar roles was $77,260 in 2020 .
-More than half of UI designers reported making more than $86,800, according to the 2021 Salary Guide by digital creative staffing agency Onward Search .
+They do report that the median annual salary for web designers with similar roles was $77,200 in 2020 .
+According to Glassdoor, UI designers in the US earn an annual salary of $107,635 as of August 2022.

 While user interfaces have been around for as long as we’ve had machines and computers, the role of UI designer is relatively new (and quickly growing).
-As of March 2021, this role was one of ten jobs with the fastest-growing month-over-month demand on LinkedIn .
-The BLS predicts that job growth for web designers will increase at a rate much faster than average between 2019 and 2029 .
+The BLS predicts that job growth for web designers will increase by 13 percent, a rate much faster than average between 2019 and 2029 .

 There are many paths toward working as a UI designer.
 The process may vary based on your experience, education, transferable skills, and the type of company you’re hoping to work for.
-Let’s take a look at a few of the steps you can take to set yourself up for success.
+Let’s look at a few steps you can take to set yourself up for success.

 A career in UI/UX design starts with having the right skills.
 While not always required to get a job, earning a degree is one way to start building your skillset.
 Some universities offer degree programs in human-computer interaction, human-centered computing, or human-centered design.
 Degrees or coursework in web design, digital design, and graphic arts often target skills that overlap with UI design.